Builder API

 .
 Some examples are

-If you only use Elemento to create a DOM tree quickly and easily, you will most likely hardly come into touch with the method interfaces.
-However, if you want to create your own builders, these interfaces come in very handy.
+If you only use Elemento to create a DOM tree quickly and easily, you won't most likely come into touch with these method interfaces.
+However, if you want to create your own builders, the interfaces come in very handy.
 You can have very fine-grained control over which methods your builder should provide.
 And since these methods are defined as default methods in interfaces, you are free to mix and match the interfaces across different builders without worrying about multiple inheritance.

 Last updated